syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-find-value-maximum-value-and-minimum-value-.md

 <tr>
 <td>
 FindValue(Double)</td><td>
-It should return the first chart point in the collection that has a specified first Y-value.
+It should return the chart point in the collection that has a specified Y-value.
 The search always should start at the beginning of the collection. </td></tr>
 <tr>
 <td>
 FindValue(Double, String)<br></td><td>
-It should return the first chart point in the collection with the specified X or Y-value.</td></tr>
+It should return the chart point in the collection with the specified X or Y-value.</td></tr>
 <tr>
 <td>
 FindValue(Double, String,index ) <br></td><td>
-It should return the first chart point with the specified X or Y-value, and should start the search at the specified index. </td></tr>
+It should return the chart point with the specified X or Y-value, and should start the search at the specified index. </td></tr>
 <tr>
 <td>
 FindValue(Double, String, Index, Index )<br></td><td>
-It should return the first chart point with the specified X or Y-value, and should start and end the search at the specified index.</td></tr>
+It should return the chart point with the specified X or Y-value, and should start and end the search at the specified index.</td></tr>
 </table>

 {% tabs %}

 {% highlight c# %}
+textBoxVale.Text = "40";
 dbl = Int64.Parse(textBoxValue.Text);

 ChartPoint dp1 = this.chartControl1.Series[0].Summary.FindValue(dbl);

+ChartPoint dp2 = this.chartControl1.Series[0].Summary.FindValue(50, 'Y');

+int index = 2;

+ChartPoint dp3 = this.chartControl1.Series[0].Summary.FindValue(22, 'Y', ref index);

 {% endhighlight %}

 {% highlight vb %}

+textBoxValue = "40";

 dbl = Int64.Parse(textBoxValue.Text)

 Dim dp1 As ChartPoint = Me.chartControl1.Series(0).Summary.FindValue(dbl)

+Dim dp2 As ChartPoint = Me.chartControl1.Series(0).Summary.FindValue(dbl, 'Y');

+Dim index As Int16 = 3

+Dim dp2 As ChartPoint = Me.chartControl1.Series(0).Summary.FindValue(dbl, 'Y', ref index);

 {% endhighlight %}

 {% endtabs %}

 #### FindMaximumValue